adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 **There are two kinds of proposals in researchDAO.** The first mechanism is `member application and share allocation` withing the guild in order to form the stakeholders of the DAO.
 The second type is when somebody submits a `proposal for research`.

 Internal voting is designed with simple rules in researchDAO. **Voting period is the time frame a proposal is open for voting.** The corresponding variable called `globalVotingPeriod`.
 Another period is defined in the DAO called `globalRagequitPeriod`, which serves as a grace period meanwhile voters who voted `No` on a proposal can call ragequit.
-The periods are calculated by comparing time spent since proposal submission derived from block timestamps.
+The periods are calculated by comparing time spent since proposal submission derived from `block timestamps`.
 This method can bear risks by miner manipulation with a timeframe of ~30 seconds, but in the current model of the DAO this cannot effect any outcome, like in a [case of a decentralized exchange (DEX)](https://docs.binance.org/anti-frontrun.html).

-Processing reward is defined to incentivize member to call processProposal function and therefore execute closing of an ended proposal.
+**Processing reward** is defined to incentivize member to call processProposal function and therefore execute closing of an ended proposal.
 This reward is set by the `globalProcessingReward` and defaults to a minimal amount like 0.1ETH.
 Proposal deposit requirement is set by `globalProcessingReward` to help as an anti-spam method to disincentivize member of submitting a proposals and dilute other members focus on promising proposals.

 <!--